elatov/elatov.github.io/_posts/2022-02-10-updating-a-port-in-freebsd-ports.md

 categories: [os]
 tags: [freebsd, ports]
 ---
-I was in need of updating a FreeBSD port and this was the first time I was running through the process so I decided to jot down my process.
+I was in need of updating a FreeBSD port and this was the first time I was running through the process, so I decided to jot down my process.

 ## Getting the Source
 The overall process is laid out in [Chapter 11.
 Upgrading a Port](https://docs.freebsd.org/en/books/porters-handbook/upgrading/).
 I also wanted to use `git` so I also followed the instructions laid out in [11.1.
 Using Git to Make Patches](https://docs.freebsd.org/en/books/porters-handbook/upgrading/#git-diff) to make my changes.
 I basically ran the following to get the source: